stevysmith/votecaster/README.md

 # Votecaster Frame

-This Votecaster Frame allows users to vote on a Votecaster from a Frame.
+This Votecaster Frame allows users to vote on a proposal from a Frame.
 It leverages the `frame.js` framework for the frame part, a governor for proposals and voting management, and `The Graph` for indexing voting data from the blockchain.

 ## Features